ishanjmukherjee/mit-intro-to-ml/wk01-basics.md

 ## Learning algorithms

 We have to write a **learning algorithm** parametrized on the hypothesis class $\mathcal{H}$ which takes in a training data set $\mathcal{D}$ and outputs a hypothesis $h$.
-Note that we don't individually write the hypothesis themselves; instead, we write an algorithm that looks at the data and finds a good hypothesis for us.
+Note that we don't individually write the hypotheses themselves; instead, we write an algorithm that looks at the data and finds a good hypothesis for us.

 $$\begin{CD}
 @>\mathcal{D}>> \boxed{\text{Learning Algorithm}(\mathcal{H})}  @>h>> \end{CD}$$